ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

-# WIP: Modeling Graphs and Trees in Postgres
+# Modeling graphs and trees in Postgres

 In this article, we explore how Postgres, a powerful and versatile relational database, can be effectively used to model and traverse graph and tree data structures.
 While specialized graph databases exist, Postgres offers a robust alternative without the need for additional database systems.